A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Introduction

 \section{Introduction}

-Large language models (LLMs) have transformed natural language processing (NLP) through their ability to generate fluent and contextually relevant text \cite{devlin2019bert, liu2019text}.
+LLMs have transformed natural language processing (NLP) through their ability to generate fluent and contextually relevant text \cite{devlin2019bert, liu2019text}.
 Yet despite these advances, they remain prone to producing biased, harmful, or factually inconsistent outputs \cite{maynez2020faithfulness}.
-The rise of online discourse and AI-generated content has magnified harmful language challenges, which human moderation cannot address efficiently at scale.
-To address this gap, LLM moderators---LLMs deployed as automated content moderators---have emerged as a promising yet contested approach for detecting and regulating problematic text across online platforms, discussions, and AI-generated outputs, offering scalability while raising concerns about consistency, fairness, and accountability.
+The rise of online discourse and AI-generated content has magnified challenges with harmful language, which human moderation cannot address efficiently at scale.
+To address this gap, LLMs deployed as automated content moderators have emerged as a promising yet contested approach for detecting and regulating problematic text across online platforms, discussions, and AI-generated outputs, offering scalability while raising concerns about consistency, and accountability.

 Pre-trained embeddings of LLMs, derived from vast corpora, inevitably inherit biases, as evidenced by prompts involving racial or gender roles.
-Similarly, numerous studies have indicated that humans are inherently influenced by their respective backgrounds, personal experiences, group dynamics, societal stereotypes, and cultural context, all of which ultimately manifest in their interactions with AI systems.
+Similarly, numerous studies have shown that humans are inherently influenced by their backgrounds, personal experiences, group dynamics, societal stereotypes, and cultural context, which ultimately shape their interactions with AI systems.
 Therefore, it has become evident that moderation techniques are essential for regulating interactions between humans and LLMs \cite{sheng2019woman, radford2019language}.
 As AI models continue to advance, the challenge of aligning them with human norms and values remains a critical area of study \cite{liao2020ethics, schwitzgebel2023designing}.
 Defining these values is inherently complex, making their integration into AI systems particularly challenging.
 While existing benchmarks such as MMLU \cite{hendrycks2021measuring} and BIG-Bench \cite{srivastava2023beyond} provide valuable evaluation metrics for LLMs' capabilities, they exhibit limitations in safety evaluation.
 They prioritize knowledge and reasoning tasks over nuanced, unsafe content, lack fine-grained safety labels, and do not capture adversarial, multi-turn, or multimodal failure modes of modern LLMs.